bitcrusherr/Lukso-Validator-Monitoring/README.md

 Monitor your lukso validator using a few apps put together and using a prebuilt modified grafana dashboard! for linux systems

-run command
+Run following command (setup.sh) to install but not fully configure the following:

 sudo wget -O - https://raw.githubusercontent.com/bitcrusherr/Lukso-Validator-Monitoring/main/setup.sh | sh

-setup.sh to install but not fully configure the following:

 Grafana